 Are there any probiotics side effects or risks?

 Probiotics are safe for most people, so long as you do your research and choose a quality supplement.
 However, if you have a serious condition such as short bowel syndrome, pancreatitis or an autoimmune disease, probiotics may cause more harm than good.

 In some cases, probiotic supplements could cause an allergic reaction or an infection.
 Healthy users could also experience mild side effects.
 It takes a little while for your body to get used to taking probiotics, so don’t be surprised if you see some gas and bloating initially.

 In most cases, probiotics will provide more benefits than skipping out on this interesting source of nutrients.
-Still, if you’ve never used probiotics before, talk to your doctor before adding any new supplements into your regimen.
-And if you’re exploring probiotics for weight loss, read reviews of these other supplements to see if they’re the right choice for you.
+Still, if you’ve never used probiotics before, talk to your doctor before adding any new supplements to your regimen.
+And if you’re exploring probiotics for weight loss, read reviews of supplements to see if they’re the right choice for you.